New Window Opening Cost

 Can I Install a New Window Opening Myself?

-However, fitting window openings yourself can be time-consuming.
+Fitting window openings yourself can be time-consuming.
 Often, you'll need to strategically move the window around in an opening that has altered and transitioned over time.
-As a result, fitting window openings yourself may be akin to fitting a square peg into a round hole.

 A reputable installer will wrap the exterior window in coil stock that matches the window colour, ensuring a seamless fit.
-However, this necessitates specialised knowledge.
 When you install a new window opening on your own, you risk exposing yourself to various problems.

 One of them could be your window opening's warranty.
 In some cases, the manufacturer will not cover the installation of your window.
-Therefore, if anything wrong happens when installing your windows, they will not cover the damage.
-Furthermore, fitting window openings yourself may void the manufacturer's warranty, so you should be cautious.
+If anything goes wrong during the installation, they will not cover the damage.

 Building Regulations & Planning Permission for Installing A New Window Opening

-Any rule has exceptions, and in some cases, you will need to gain planning permission to add a new window opening to your property.
+However, rules have exceptions, and in some cases, you will need to gain planning permission to add a new window opening to your property.
 If your property's original permission came with conditions, you'd need approval.
-Contact your local government to find out if this is the case.
+Contact your local council to find out if this is the case.

-If you intend to add a new bay window to your home, keep in mind that you'll need to apply for planning permission because it will be considered an extension.
+• If you're adding a new bay window, you'll need to apply for planning permission because it will be considered an extension.

-If you live in a listed building, you must obtain listed building consent before carrying out any major work on your home, whether external or internal.
+• If you live in a listed building, you need listed building consent before carrying out any major work on your home, whether external or internal.

 Types of New Window Openings